SemionV/doryn/devlog.md

   * Configure and load plugins
   * Restrict events and controllers API to use ILibrary handler for all subscriptions
   * Hot reload of plugins via script commands and file watchers
-* Manage external dependencies with CMake
-  * Manage and compile dependencies, which are compiled with the same build configuration(parsers, loggers, etc)
-  * Manage dependencies, which are compiled separately and with different build configuration(benchmark framework, test framework, etc)
 * CI/CD setup with GitLab
 * Flatten controller pipeline: store entities in a sorted flat array
 * Integrate C# dotnet core as scripting engine(https://learn.microsoft.com/en-us/dotnet/core/tutorials/netcore-hosting)